AzizKpln/AskJOE/README.md

 # AskJOE

+## Note
+AskJoe original project is https://github.com/securityjoes/AskJOE This repository contains an installation file, detailed installation steps and slightly change in the source code.

 ## What is AskJOE?
 AskJoe is a tool that utilizes [OpenAI](https://openai.com/) to assist researchers wanting to use [Ghidra](https://github.com/NationalSecurityAgency/ghidra) as their malware analysis tool.
 It was based on the [Gepetto](https://github.com/JusticeRage/Gepetto) idea.
 With its capabilities, OpenAI highly simplifies the practice of reverse engineering, allowing researchers to better detect and mitigate threats.